-In this series, we want to explore the lives of everyday Singaporeans and how they think about personal finance, their quality of life, and what they spend on a day to day and monthly basis.
+In this Money Diaries series, we explore the lives of everyday Singaporeans and how they think about personal finance, their quality of life, and what they spend on a day to day and monthly basis.

 Through this series, we'd love to discover what makes people tick, how they think about wealth, and about savings and retirement, and to keep everyone honest, we've made them all anonymous so they can share their lives openly.

-In this inaugural piece, we meet a product manager at a small tech company, and the below are in her words.
+In this inaugural piece, we meet a product manager at a small tech company.
+The following are in her words.

-Current Industry and Title: Product Manager, Tech (seed stage startup)
+Current job title and industry: Product Manager, Tech (seed stage startup)

-NY Times: I like paying for good journalism. $21.
+- New York Times subscription: $21.
+I like paying for good journalism.

-Shopback.
-I love it and it's helped me save $800 dollars over the course of 4 years.
+- ShopBack — I love it and it's helped me save $800 over the course of four years.
 I definitely don't underestimate the power of cashback.

 Personal finances: Track well, learn more

-In the past, I used to spend a lot more on going out and drinking -- but married life has balanced me out more.
-We're still social (we entertain at home) and try to have date night once a week (one of my favorite restaurants is AMO on Hong Kong Street).
+In the past, I used to spend a lot more on going out and drinking — but married life has balanced me out more.
+We're still social (we entertain at home) and try to have date night once a week (one of my favourite restaurants is AMO on Hong Kong Street).
 We realised that quality, not quantity of time and experience, matters so much more to us.
-I'd much rather save my money and spend it overseas eating well -- there are some good restaurants in Singapore, but eating out here is quite pricey.
+I'd much rather save my money and spend it overseas eating well — there are some good restaurants in Singapore, but eating out here is quite pricey.

 We both enjoy arts and culture, so we try to find different things to do.
 We attend local plays and love going to The Projector on the weekends, once or twice a month.
-The Projector is also near Golden Mile Complex, where we get some really good and cheap Thai food before (or after).
+The Projector is also near Golden Mile Complex, where we get some really good and cheap Thai food either before or after.

 I would say though, what I've realised is that there is always information asymmetry when you invest.
 Some friends told me to take more risk and buy newly-listed US tech companies, but I never felt comfortable so I didn't.
 Even with FANG stocks you don't know what's going on internally, so try to make sure you feel comfortable with the stocks you buy.

-After FANG stocks, I started exploring ETFs.
+After FANG stocks, I started exploring exchange-traded funds (ETFs).
 The financial blogs I read told me they were good to buy and hold, so I bought the Vanguard S&P 500 (which has done well), and some small-cap value ETF that hasn't done well.
-I'm still holding on to it in some hopes for change -- but ultimately, you win some, you lose some.
+I'm still holding on to it in some hopes for change — but ultimately, you win some, you lose some.